mitulsavani/X_O/README.md

 ```
 <br>

-The function checks whether a player has won or if the game is draw ?
-By the end of the game, if all cell values are filled up and no player value have matched with one of the winning patters then the game will be considered as draw.
+The function checks whether a player has won or if the game is draw?
+By the end of the game, if all cell values are filled up and no player value have matched with one of the _winningPatters_ then the game will be considered as draw.

-Note: I am aware that the function returns three different kind of values (string, null, booleans).
-I think that this is considered as bad practice would definitely optimize this later.
+**Note:** I am aware that the function returns three different kind of values `(string, null, booleans)`.
+I believe that this is considered as bad practice, therefore I would definitely optimize this later.

 ```jsx
 const checkGameOver = (board) => {